shipping-api/claudiajs-twilio-shippo/README.md

 `npm init --yes`

-Now that we have our `package.json` created, we can start installing some dependencies we'll need for our function to work.
-We'll be needing ClaudiaJS' API Builder and Twilio's node library to get up and running here.
+Now that we have our `package.json` created, we can start installing dependencies we'll need for our function to work.
+We'll need ClaudiaJS' API Builder and Twilio's node library to get up and running.

 `npm install -S twilio claudia-api-builder`